MSantana630/OpenPTV_MATLAB/README.md

 # OpenPTV_MATLAB
-MATLAB codes used in support of my masters thesis for CSU Sacramento
+MATLAB codes used in support of my masters thesis: "LAGRANGIAN TRAJECTORIES FOR IMMISCIBLE DISPLACEMENT OF WATER BY SUPERCRITICAL CO2 IN A HOMOGENEOUS MICROMODEL USING PARTICLE TRACKING VELOCIMETRY".

+California State University, Sacramento

+Author: Michael Alejandro Santana